-Governmental activities net position increased \$349,643 during 2020.
+Governmental activities net position increased \$36,346 during 2022.

-Expenses for 2020 totaled \$6,759.
-The expenses were for professional services for legal fees, insurance, membership fees and software subscriptions.
+Expenses for 2022 totaled \$30,670.
+The expenses were for insurance, professional services for legal fees, membership fees and miscellaneous/other costs related to travel.

-General revenues totaled \$356,402.
-This amount includes 0.50% of all collections of delinquent real property and manufactured and mobile home taxes in Delaware County as well as a donation of property to be held for resale from Delaware County.
+General revenues totaled \$67,016.
+This amount includes 0.50% of all collections of delinquent real property and manufactured and mobile home taxes in Delaware County.